AgoraIO-Community/convo-ai-node-servers/docs/FASTIFY_GUIDE.md

 # Building an Agora Conversational AI Backend with Fastify

 Conversational AI is revolutionizing how people interact with artificial intelligence.
-Instead of carefully crafting text prompts, users can have natural, real-time voice conversations with AI agents.
+Instead of trying to explain it all in one single text prompt, users can have natural, real-time voice conversations with AI agents.
 This opens exciting opportunities for more intuitive and efficient interactions.

 Many developers have already invested significant time building custom LLM workflows for text-based agents.
 Agora's Conversational AI Engine allows you to connect these existing workflows to an Agora channel, enabling real-time voice conversations without abandoning your current AI infrastructure.